To apply for the Borst Fellowship for the upcoming legislative session, contact O’Neill Career Advisor Stacy Lozer at email@example.com.

 Lett says his love for politics originated in his high school’s mock legislature.
 By the time college rolled around, he was hooked.

-Lett was in the midst of earning his undergraduate degree in political science when O’Neill professor Sheila Kennedy met with political science students at his college in northern Indiana.
+Lett was in the midst of earning his undergraduate degree in political science when O’Neill Professor Emeritus Sheila Kennedy met with political science students at his college in northern Indiana.
 He credits that meeting with bringing him to O’Neill to pursue his master’s degree in public affairs, focusing on policy analysis and urban affairs.

 “Professor Kennedy prompted me to look into the O’Neill School,” he recalls.
 “Indianapolis’ location provided easy access to state government and I really liked that.”